A Look Back On Agile

-Given the focus is on the project goals, don’t set the goal too narrow, and be prepared for your requirements to change, flux, and adjust as you learn and focus on achieving that goal.
+Also, don’t set the goal too narrow because the focus is on the project goals.
+Be prepared for your requirements to change, flux, and adjust as you learn and focus on achieving that goal.

 Some ask, is this bad?
 Was the initial project scope right anyhow?
-Were there too many features, functions that were on the nice-to-have list that snuck into the required for business?
-Sometimes Agile will help trim the fat and focus to make sure we do not shop hungry.
+Were there too many features and functions that were on the nice-to-have list that snuck into the required for business?
+Sometimes Agile will help trim the fat and provide focus to make sure we do not shop hungry.

-Then again, where it is bad, some of the initial scope desired was key, but turns out the architecture chosen and discovered through the learning curve led you down a wrong path, and there is a few re-starts that need to recur to introduce new patterns, components, operating concepts, etc. This could happen multiple times if the architecture reset is done with only the development and management project team.
-A way to avoid this is any re-architecture needs to involve the proper stake and stockholders governing and investing in the program.
-Whereas Agile tends to be responding to the functional manager, if the design, flow, and strategy needs to be re-set, then those questions need to go beyond the functional manager, and back to the right stakeholders.
+The initial desired scope is key, and this is where it gets bad.
+Maybe, it turns out the architecture chosen has led you down the wrong path throughout the learning curve.
+Then there are a few restarts that need to occur to introduce new patterns, components, operating concepts, etc. If this architecture reset is done with only the development and management project team, this could happen multiple times, making this very inefficient.
+A way to avoid this is to have any re-architecture needs involving the proper stake and stockholders govern and invest in the program.
+Whereas Agile tends to be responding to the functional manager, if the design, flow, and strategy needs to be reset.
+Then, those questions need to go beyond the functional manager, and return to the right stakeholders.

-We are still seeing RFP and RFIs go out asking for the enchilada and waterfall.
-Its what the Contracting Officer space knows.
-“Systems” are being asked as the common jargon, but the layers of “services”, “components” are clearly being demarcated to help with agile bidding.
-This typically that does not bode well for Agile UNLESS if it prescribes system, it also “services” and “components” solution architecture principles that forces the responders to respond with an architecture that itself allows for Agile.
-You cannot do agile on traditional tightly coupled architectures.
-You end up just doing iterative instead at best which does have its differences
+The other options of T&M have their own problems of accountability, but that is a more “mom and apple pie” argument.
+We are still seeing RFP and RFIs going out and asking for the enchilada and waterfall.
+It is what the Contracting Officer space knows.
+We request “systems” as the common jargon.
+However, we demarcate the layers of “services” and “components” to help with agile bidding.
+This typically does not bode well for Agile unless it prescribes system, along with “services” and “components” solution architecture principles that force the responders to respond with an architecture that itself allows for Agile.
+You cannot do agile on traditionally tightly coupled architectures.
+At best, you end up doing iterative instead which has its differences

-And somewhere in between, bidding as lowest price, technically acceptable is the WORST agile solution, as the only capability of doing that is responding to the technical specs, and not what is really needed – Agile-skilled, impassioned “Ninja” developers who can adapt to changing technologies.
-LPTA would bring in the Junior developer, and since a Senior developer has much increased output for Agile Development that goes live, and reduces the cost of the acceptance period as they understand how to design code for integration, negative, security, and load testing, and for the O&M teams to manage, deploy, and support.
+And somewhere in between, bidding at the lowest price became accepted as the WORST agile solution.
+This is because it is only capable of responding to the technical specs, and not what is really needed: Agile-skilled, impassioned “Ninja” developers who can adapt to changing technologies.
+LPTA would bring in the Junior developer, since a Senior developer has an increased output for Agile Development that goes live, and also reduces the cost of the acceptance period as they understand how to design code for integration, negative, security, and load testing, and for the O&M teams to manage, deploy, and support.

-So if you are pitching Agile, beware if the customer is saying great, now respond to that FFP or competing it LPTA.
+So if you are pitching Agile, beware if the customer is saying great, because you’ll likely have to respond to the FFP or competing with LPTA.